writethedocs/www/docs/conf/vilnius/2019/sponsors/prospectus.rst

 An overview of the conference schedule:

-* The Writing Day is on Sunday, in the main room.
+* The Writing Day is on Sunday.
 You are welcome to run a documentation sprint here if your documentation is open source.
 * The main conference & sponsorship day in on Monday.

 How do I get the most out of my sponsorship?